 Q: Do parents have required volunteer hours to perform?

-Within our Unschool Studio and Outdoor Immersive Learning programs, parents can serve as class helpers in rotation with other parents and receive a discount for helping.
+Within our Unschool Studio, parents can serve as class helpers in rotation with other parents and receive a discount for helping.

 Q: If I only enroll as a Member for $60, what can I expect?